united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 ## Booting from the iPXE image

 ### Bare Metal
-The image needs to be written to a USB stick for installing on bare metal.
+The image needs to be written to a USB stick for installation on bare metal.
 If you want to know how to do this, follow our
 [guide on how to flash an operating system onto a USB-stick](https://learn.umh.app/course/flashing-an-operating-system-onto-a-usb-stick/).